eastendpsychotherapy - john slade

 Registration with the United Kingdom Council for Psychotherapy means that I have completed a nationally recognised training, that I maintain professional insurance, that I am connected to an organisation with a structured complaints procedure, that I have regular professional supervision of my work, that I undertake regular professional development and training, and that I am committed to adhere to an established code of ethics.

-Sometimes a brief therapeutic intervention can be extremely helpful in making positive and significant change, and a few sessions focussing on a particular issue will be all that is required.
-If a more supportive and wider-ranging intervention is required or desired then longer-term regular psychotherapy can be a helpful and transforming experience.
+The benefits of psychotherapy can often be felt straight away.
+Sometimes a few sessions can be extremely helpful in making positive and significant change, especially if there is a particular issue to focus on.
+If a more supportive and wider-ranging intervention is required then longer-term regular psychotherapy can be a helpful and transforming experience.

-The pictures on this website were all taken inside or near the two eastendpsychotherapy spaces.
+The pictures on this website were all taken in East London.